Virtual Law Tips for Setting Up a Solo Law Practice

 This one’s sometimes overlooked.
 Put focus to why you want to strike out on your own.
 Are you shifting gears to crush it?
 Are you feeling the drive to do more work and reap the benefits?
 Are you changing to find greater independence and create more space for all the things in your life?
 Is finding a better work-life balance a factor?
 There are lots of different motivations.
 Now is the time to set goals for your family life, career path, travel tolerance or preference, time for hobbies and volunteering and service.
 This is your vision.

-Virtual legal firms like Practus operate under a different model.
+Virtual law firms like Practus operate under a different model.
 We seek to combine the control of being autonomous with the support of being connected to a team without adding overhead or requiring everyone to co-locate.
 At Practus, our virtual law firm approach makes you feel more supported and part of a tight-knit team.
 But it’s still your book of business to run the way you see fit.
 The firm brings to the table support services including marketing/branding, business technology, support staff, peer advice and referral business.
 We make it easy to follow the tips above because we’ve already laid the groundwork.
-We want even more entrepreneurial lawyers to feel empowered to spin off on their own.
+Whttps://dev.practus.com/reducing-stress-as-a-lawyer-how-to-avoid-lawyer-burnout/e want even more entrepreneurial lawyers to feel empowered to setting up a solo law practice of their own.

 Practus is an innovative virtual law firm that is disrupting the outdated ways of practicing law.
 By leveraging mobile technology, cloud-based solutions, and an agile infrastructure to deliver legal services, Practus is pioneering a more visionary approach to the way attorneys practice law.